KyleMardell/bee-teach/TESTING.md

 - [Sign Up](/docmedia/validation/wave-signup.png)

 ## Unit Testing
 When writing unit tests, I used the built in Django test suite.
 There are 2 python testing files, [test forms](/post/test_forms.py) and [test views](/post/test_views.py), each of which test the respective forms or views.
-I used the [Django Testing Documentation](https://docs.djangoproject.com/en/5.1/topics/testing/tools/), to better understand which tests I needed to use and tried to implement as many tests as I could.
-I also used a [Stack Overflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages/14909727) thread to help in creating tests for feedback messages.
+I used the [Django Testing Documentation](https://docs.djangoproject.com/en/5.1/topics/testing/tools/) to find and better understand which tests I needed to use.
+I tried to implement as many tests as I could think of, but I imagine there are more potential tests.
+I also used a [Stack Overflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages/14909727) thread to help me when creating tests for feedback messages.

 The test names for both forms and views testing can be found below.